LeonardoPohl/FESD/docs/Openni Adventures/Meeting Erwin.md

 	- ICP
 	- Openpose recording
 - Recording
-	- How much should I record for a good dataset?
+	- How much should I record for a good dataset? - one simple scenario, some simple action (maybe 3 times) - describe this process, formal description
 	- How often should I repeat the same action?
 	- Should I make the light conditions optimal, or record different light settings?
 	- Should I complete incomplete skeletons with the second skeleton if available?